19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 ### Report exonerating candidate in certain cases of corrupt and illegal practice by agents

 86\.
-Where, upon the trial of an election petition respecting an election under this Act, the Election Judge reports that a candidate at the election has been guilty by his agents of the offence of treating or undue influence or of any illegal practice in reference to the election, and the Election Judge further reports, after giving the Public Prosecutor an opportunity of being heard, that the candidate has proved to the court —
+Where, upon the hearing of an application under section 90 respecting an election under this Act, the Election Judge reports that a candidate at the election has been guilty by his agents of the offence of treating or undue influence or of any illegal practice in reference to the election, and the Election Judge further reports, after giving the Public Prosecutor an opportunity of being heard, that the candidate has proved to the court —

 (a) that no corrupt or illegal practice was committed at the election by the candidate or his election agent and the offences mentioned in the report were committed contrary to the orders and without the sanction or connivance of the candidate or his election agent;